Master of Education in Learning Design and Technology (online) Progressive Degree

 |EDUC 422: Education and Social Change in the Education and Society minor (4 units)||EDUC 570: Research Methods and Data Analysis (3 units)|

 If you apply to a progressive degree program without prior coursework in a USC Rossier minor, you will need to complete all required coursework for the LDT degree.
 However, as a progressive degree student, you will begin LDT program coursework prior to completing your undergraduate degree.

 Progressive degree students are classified as undergraduate students until their undergraduate degree is conferred or they complete 144 units, whichever comes first.
 Review the USC Financial Aid webpage about progressive degree programs and contact USC Financial Aid with questions about progressive degree programs and your unique financial situation.

 Use USC Rossier’s scholarship finder to identify external scholarships and funding opportunities.
 You do not have to be admitted to apply to these scholarships.
 Carefully note the scholarship application deadlines, which may occur before the program application deadline.

-Contact the undergraduate program advisor to discuss your course plan
+Contact Robin Thimbriel, student advisor for LDT, to discuss your course plan